PDE Comparison Principles for Robin Problems: Proofs of Main Results

 A direct computation shows

 Since $(\pi-2\theta)\cot\theta\geq 0$ on $(0,\pi)$, we may choose $C>0$ sufficiently large to guarantee $\Delta^{\bigstar}Q\leq 0$ on $A^{\bigstar}$.
 We then compute in the weak sense

 where the first inequality follows from Theorems \ref{thm:J comm relation n dim} and \ref{thm:Subharmonicity n dim cap}, the second equality follows from \eqref{eq:ustareq}, and the second inequality follows from our choice of $C$.
-Since the operator $\Delta^{\bigstar}$ is uniformly elliptic in $A^{\bigstar}$, the Maximum Principle for weakly $\Delta^{\bigstar}$ subharmonic functions (see Theorem 1 of \cite{Littman}, for example) implies
+The Maximum Principle for weakly $\Delta^{\bigstar}$-subharmonic functions (see Theorem 1 of \cite{Littman}, for example) implies